 Park and Ride Lots

-VTA provides Park and Ride lots for commuters.
-All Park and Ride lots may be used as convenient meeting points for carpool and vanpool passengers and most are served by Express bus routes.
+VTA provides Park and Ride lots for commuters using VTA bus and light rail services.
+Most VTA Park and Ride lots are served by Express bus routes.
 Many lots have special features such as passenger shelters, transit schedule signs and bicycle lockers.

 The free VTA/SJC Airport Flyer takes off for Norman Y. Mineta San Jose International Airport daily from 5:00 am until 11:30 pm - weekdays, every 15 minutes; weekends, every 30 minutes.
 Catch the Airport Flyer at VTA's Metro/Airport Light Rail stop and at the Santa Clara Caltrain station.